telerik/winforms-docs/controls/sparkline/features/annotations.md

 Properties specific to the Grid Line Annotations are:

-* __Axis:__ The Cartesian grid line annotation needs to be associated with horizontal or vertical axis explicitly
+* __Axis:__ The Cartesian grid line annotation needs to be associated with horizontal or vertical axis explicitly.

 * __Value__ (of type object): The place on the associated axis where the annotation crosses it.
-When the associated axis is numerical (linear or logarithmic) a numeric value is expected and when it is a categorical - a category
+When the associated axis is numerical (linear or logarithmic) a numeric value is expected and when it is a categorical - a category.

 * __Label:__ This property allows you to display text near the annotation and indicate what it is for.